 Wondering if you have to get an Italian Driver’s license when you come to Italy?
 That depends.

-European drivers (along with the other countries on this list) have valid Driver’s Licenses in Italy.
+European drivers have valid Driver’s Licenses in Italy.
 An American just visiting Italy?
 Don’t worry, you can drive legally in Italy with an international driving permit with a sworn translation.
 Thankfully the process (for Americans) is pretty painless and can be done with AAA’s $20 International Driver’s Permit service.

 Speaking of traffic violations, if you are a new resident in Italy who needs to get an Italian Driver’s license stat, here are three reasons not to solely rely on information in expat forums.
 One, you don’t have much time.
 After declaring residency in Italy, the clock starts ticking.
 The Italian government allows new residents one year to hand over their current driver’s license and test for an Italian one.
 Welcome to Italy my friend!
 Tick tock.

 Two, there is always a rebel expat who swears up and down they have been driving in Italy for years with their old Driver’s license and “never had a problem.”
 Don’t fall for it!
 While COVID has increased road checks, open borders in Europe mean police regularly pull cars over to check IDs and vehicle registration.
 With or without a traffic violation.

 In the first eleven months of living in Italy, we’ve been pulled over three times.
 Each time we were driving legally, no violations.
 Still, as standard practice our IDs were checked, our vehicle registration was confirmed and we were free to go.
 While the stops were brief and cordial I’d consider this a word to the wise.